We have had more than 16 million visits to the Park to date.

 There are 26 permanent artworks in the Park and 2.5km of temporary artworks on hoardings.

-All eight permanent venues have a secure legacy – ArcelorMittal Orbit, Copper Box Arena, East Village, Here East, Lee Valley Hockey and Tennis Centre, Lee Valley VeloPark, London Aquatics Centre and the Stadium.
+All eight permanent venues have a secure legacy – ArcelorMittal Orbit, Copper Box Arena, East Village, Here East, Lee Valley Hockey and Tennis Centre, Lee Valley VeloPark, London Aquatics Centre and London Stadium.

 More than 5,000 people (30 per cent from the local area) worked on the Park during its transformation – including 60 apprentices.

-Planning permission has been granted for 6,800 homes at the Park.
+Planning permission has been granted for over 4,000 homes at the Park.

 The ArcelorMittal Orbit is the tallest sculpture in the UK at 114.5m high, six times taller than the Angel of the North.